Helmut Newton

-Helmut Newton (born Helmut Neustädter; 31 October 1920 – 23 January 2004) was a German-Australian photographer.
+Helmut Newton (né Neustädter; 31 October 1920 – 23 January 2004) was a German-Australian photographer.
 The New York Times described him as a "prolific, widely imitated fashion photographer whose provocative, erotically charged black-and-white photos were a mainstay of Vogue and other publications."

 Early life

 Newton was born in Berlin, the son of Klara "Claire" (née Marquis) and Max Neustädter, a button factory owner.
 His family was Jewish.
 Newton attended the Heinrich-von-Treitschke-Realgymnasium and the American School in Berlin.
-Interested in photography from the age of 12 when he purchased his first camera, he worked for the German photographer Yva (Elsie Neuländer Simon) from 1936.
+Interested in photography from the age of 12, when he purchased his first camera, he worked for the German photographer Yva (Elsie Neuländer Simon) from 1936.

-The increasingly oppressive restrictions placed on Jews by the Nuremberg laws meant that his father lost control of the factory in which he manufactured buttons and buckles; he was briefly interned in a concentration camp on Kristallnacht, 9 November 1938, which finally compelled the family to leave Germany.
+The increasingly oppressive restrictions placed on Jews under the Nuremberg laws, meant that his father lost control of the factory in which he manufactured buttons and buckles.
+He was briefly interned in a concentration camp on Kristallnacht, 9 November 1938, which finally compelled the family to leave Germany.
 Newton's parents fled to Argentina.
-He was issued with a passport just after turning 18 and left Germany on 5 December 1938.
-At Trieste, he boarded the Conte Rosso (along with about 200 others escaping the Nazis), intending to journey to China.
-After arriving in Singapore, he found he was able to remain there, first briefly as a photographer for the Straits Times and then as a portrait photographer.
+Newton was issued a passport just after turning 18 and left Germany on 5 December 1938.
+At Trieste, he boarded the Conte Rosso, along with about 200 others escaping the Nazis, intending to journey to China.
+After arriving in Singapore, Newton found he was able to remain there, first briefly as a photographer for the Straits Times and then as a portrait photographer.

 From 1940: Life in Australia

 Newton was interned by British authorities while in Singapore and was sent to Australia on board the Queen Mary, arriving in Sydney on 27 September 1940.
-Internees travelled to the camp at Tatura by train under armed guard.
-He was released from internment in 1942 and briefly worked as a fruit picker in Northern Victoria.
+Internees were taken to a camp at Tatura by train under armed guard.
+Newton was released from internment in 1942 and briefly worked as a fruit picker in Northern Victoria.
 In August 1942, he enlisted with the Australian Army and worked as a truck driver.
-After the war in 1945, he became a British subject and changed his name to Newton in 1946.
+After the war in 1945, he became a British subject, and changed his name to Newton in 1946.

 In 1948, he married actress June Browne, who performed under the stage name June Brunell.
-Later she became a successful photographer under the ironic pseudonym Alice Springs (after Alice Springs, the town in Central Australia).
+Later, she became a successful photographer, under the ironic pseudonym Alice Springs, after Alice Springs, the town in Central Australia.

-In 1946, Newton set up a studio in fashionable Flinders Lane in Melbourne and worked on fashion, theatre and industrial photography in the affluent postwar years.
-He shared his first joint exhibition in May 1953 with Wolfgang Sievers, a German refugee like himself, who had also served in the same company.
-The exhibition of 'New Visions in Photography' was displayed at the Federal Hotel in Collins Street and was probably the first glimpse of New Objectivity photography in Australia.
-Newton went into partnership with Henry Talbot, a fellow German Jew who had also been interned at Tatura, and his association with the studio continued even after 1957, when he left Australia for London.
-The studio was renamed 'Helmut Newton and Henry Talbot'.
+In 1946, Newton set up a studio in fashionable Flinders Lane in Melbourne and worked on fashion, theatre and industrial photography in the affluent post-war years.
+In May 1953, he shared his first exhibition with Wolfgang Sievers, a German refugee like himself, who had also served in the same company.
+The exhibition, "New Visions in Photography", was displayed at the Federal Hotel in Collins Street and was probably the first presentation of New Objectivity photography in Australia.
+Newton went into partnership with Henry Talbot, a fellow German Jew, who had also been interned at Tatura, and his association with the studio continued even after 1957, when Newton left Australia for London.
+The studio was renamed Helmut Newton and Henry Talbot.